Apartment fire in Shelby County leads to discovery of meth lab, documents say

 He was picked up nearby after calls to police said there was someone who was possibly on drugs.

-Farese was taken to a hospital due to his 'confusion and erratic behavior."
+Farese, 20, was taken to a hospital due to his "confusion and erratic behavior."
 Police records also detailed that he had meth on him when he was taken to the hospital.

+Prominent Mid-South lawyer Steve Farese, Sr. told FOX13 that the suspect is his grandson.

 A search warrant was obtained for his apartment and confirmed there were "sufficient precursor chemicals and evidence to provide probable cause that the manufacture of methamphetamine was conducted in this residence."

-Note: EDITOR'S NOTE: A previous version of this story indicated the Miller Creek at Germantown apartments are in Germantown.
-The apartment complex is in Memphis on Winchester Road near Forest Hill.
-This story has been edited to reflect that information.